DreddSec/proyecto-asir-techlogix/documentacion/03-seguridad.md

-ufw allow in on tun0 comment "VPN Traffic" ufw allow from 192.168.70.10 to any port 10050 proto tcp comment "Zabbix Agent" ufw allow from 192.168.40.13 to any port 9101:9104 proto tcp comment "Bacula"
+ufw allow in on tun0 comment "VPN Traffic" ufw allow from 192.168.70.10 to any port 10050 proto tcp comment "Zabbix Agent" ufw allow from 192.168.40.13 to any port 9101:9104 proto tcp comment "Bacula" ufw route allow in on tun0 to 192.168.40.12 port 445 proto tcp comment "VPN → SMB FILE01" ufw route allow in on tun0 to 192.168.40.12 port 21 proto tcp comment "VPN → FTP FILE01" ufw route allow in on tun0 to 192.168.40.10 port 389 proto tcp comment "VPN → LDAP DC01" ufw route allow in on tun0 to 192.168.40.10 port 88 proto tcp comment "VPN → Kerberos DC01" ufw route allow in on tun0 to 192.168.40.10 port 636 proto tcp comment "VPN → LDAPS DC01" ufw route allow in on tun0 to 192.168.40.10 port 53 proto tcp comment "VPN → DNS DC01"
 ```

 #### Servidor Web (WEB01)